kcsoukup/argocd-applicationset/README.md

 # ArgoCD ApplicationSet using a Git Generator to Deploy Apps
-This is a quick and dirty guide to using ArgoCD ApplicationSets to iterate through a Git Repository and install multiple applications dynamically, a GitOps patthen.
+This is a quick and dirty guide to using ArgoCD ApplicationSets to iterate through a Git Repository and install multiple applications dynamically, a GitOps pattern.

 Note: The namespace generator is reliant on https://github.com/kcsoukup/k8-namespace-provisioning for Helm dependencies... another area of study.